Our most valuable resource for living off grid is water.

 I prefer UV water purification because it adds no chemicals into your water and doesn’t rely on expensive filters.

 Check out this HQUA UV disinfection system for your water!
-It installs super easy and will rid your water of bacteria and viruses instantly.
+It installs super easy and will cleanse your water of bacteria and viruses instantly.

 Collecting Rainwater in Barrels